 Dramatised and unusual tours in Spain

 Do you like finding out everything about the places you visit?
-Do you always have a thousand questions when you arrive in a new place?
+Do you always have a thousand questions when you arrive somewhere new?
 Do you love imagining historic sites full of the life and atmosphere of their heyday?
 Then you're going to love these destinations with original and dramatised tours.

 Turismo de la Comunidad de Madrid

-Towns like Alcalá de Henares (about 35 kilometres from Madrid) and Chinchón (50 kilometres from Madrid) have a lot to offer tourists, and also offer dramatised tours.
-Alcalá focuses on its most famous former resident, Miguel de Cervantes, author of Don Quixote.
+Towns like Alcalá de Henares (about 35 kilometres from Madrid) and Chinchón (50 kilometres from Madrid) have a lot to offer visitors, and also offer dramatised tours.
+Alcalá focuses on its most famous resident, Miguel de Cervantes, author of Don Quixote.
 And Chinchón's dramatised tour reveals the town's eventful past and some curious facts.Would you like to see what life was like in a castle?
 Find out in the castle of Manzanares el Real.
 There are dramatised tours every weekend, and in the evenings in summer.
 It is advisable to book in advance.
-Meanwhile, in Buitrago de Lozoya you can enjoy this type of tour from May to September.
+Meanwhile, in Buitrago de Lozoya you can enjoy this type of tour on Saturdays from May to October.

 Who better to show you Barcelona than its most famous artists?
-You can take the themed tours on Gaudí or Picasso, for example, and wander freely on foot or by bicycle, with a guide.
+You can take the themed tours on Gaudí or Picasso, for example, finding your own way on foot or on a bicycle tour with a guide.
 And if you're travelling with kids, consider the Casa Batlló dramatised tour.
 There, Gaudí himself tells children all about Art Nouveau in a fun way.
-This tour is available in English.Other original ideas for discovering Barcelona include driving in a vintage car, flying over it in a helicopter, or riding in a sidecar, completing the visit with a tapas tasting.
+Available in English.Other original ideas for discovering Barcelona include driving in a vintage car, flying over it in a helicopter, or riding in a sidecar, and ending your tour at a tapas tasting.
 Catalonia offers other very interesting dramatised tours.
-For example, the Archaeology Museum of Catalonia regularly uses actors to bring the famous Greek ruins of Empuries (Girona) to life; and the historic site and castle of Siurana (Tarragona) recreate the past on the second Saturday of each month.
+For example, the Archaeology Museum of Catalonia regularly uses actors to bring the famous Greek ruins of Empuries (Girona) to life; and Siurana castle (Tarragona) recreates the past on the second Saturday of each month.

 Alberto Caballero.
 Patronato de la Alhambra y el Generalife

 You'll find dramatised tours almost all year round, usually on a Saturday.
-We recommend asking about the tour of Granada in the footsteps of the famous poet Federico García Lorca.
+We recommend asking about the tour of Granada following in the footsteps of the famous poet Federico García Lorca.
 Other interesting themed routes reveal the city's secrets and curiosities, its monumental cemetery, or the scenes in Granada that have been settings in movies.Granada is also home to the Alhambra, and there are special tours here too.
-Take the opportunity to see it in a new light, with night-time visits to its palaces and gardens.
+Take the opportunity to see it in a new light, with a night-time tour of its palaces and gardens.
 You can also take a guided tour of the Albaicín neighbourhood.

 Patronato de Turismo de Salamanca